 - Y. Claire Chang, MD, is a board-certified dermatologist at Union Square Laser Dermatology in New York City.

 Generally speaking, there are no real drawbacks to this particular ingredient.
 Jojoba oil is generally well-tolerated with a low risk of irritation, Chang tells us.
 In rare instances, it can cause a rash or reaction, which is usually indicative of an actual allergy, Nussbaum points out.
 If you want to be extra cautious, you can try any new product out on a small test area before applying it all over your face.

+You can use jojoba oil for many purposes.
 Opt for 100 percent pure jojoba oil to use as a moisturizer, or look for it in a lotion, cream, or serum.
-Worth noting: It works great as a hair hydrator too, ideal for sealing dry ends, as well as a treatment for smoothing chapped lips.
+Worth noting: It works great as a hair hydrator, too, ideal for sealing dry ends, as well as a treatment for soothing chapped lips.